asalovaara/Trollbot/README.md

 Use `rasa shell` to test conversations on the command line.

+Use `rasa shell nlu` to test the intent recognition on individual messages.

-You can also use `rasa test` to run the automated tests.
+(Currently broken) You can also use `rasa test` to run the automated tests.